netik/sxswcrawler/README.md

   easy_install fuzzy   # for sxsw to ical fuzzy matching
 ```

+If you want to download soundcloud files you will also need Python >
+3.0 installed and soundscrape from https://github.com/Miserlou/SoundScrape

 youtubedown (get from www.jwz.org/hacks/youtubedown)
  - Make sure to get a current version of this.
 It should be in your $PATH